LSEG-API-Samples/Example.EMA.Java.SpeedGuide/README.md

 ## Running the Utility

-The Speed Guide utility provides the ability to connect directly to the Refinitiv Data Platform, via Refinitiv Real-Time -- Optimized or access through your deployed Real-Time streaming server (ADS) available within the Refinitiv RTDS (Real-Time Distribution System).
+The Speed Guide utility provides the ability to connect directly to the Real-Time -- Optimized (RTDS) or access through your deployed Real-Time streaming server (ADS) available within the RTDS (Real-Time Distribution System).

 The package includes 2 components offering multiple ways to launch the tool.
 Packaged are: